dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 By [Steve Smith](https://ardalis.com/) and [Tom Dykstra](https://github.com/tdykstra)

 ASP.NET Core supports a logging API that works with a variety of built-in and third-party logging providers.
 This article shows how to use the logging API with built-in providers.
-It also provides a list of compatible third-party logging providers.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/index/samples) ([how to download](xref:tutorials/index#how-to-download-a-sample))

 ## How to add providers

 A logging provider displays or stores logs.
 For example, the Console provider displays messages on the console, and the Azure App Service provider can store them in Azure blob storage.
+An app can send logs to more than one destination by adding more than one provider.

 ::: moniker range=">= aspnetcore-2.0"

-To use a provider, call the provider's `Add<ProviderName>` extension method in *Program.cs*:
+To add a provider, call the provider's `Add<ProviderName>` extension method in *Program.cs*:

 [!code-csharp[](index/samples/2.x/TodoApiSample/Program.cs?name=snippet_ExpandDefault&highlight=16-18)]